litentry/litentry-docs/src/introduction/introduction.md

 # Introduction

-> Litentry is a second layer protocol and infrastructure based on Substrate.
-It focuses on identity data management, authorization and monetization.

 As we entrust safe-storage of our passwords and online activity data to third parties on the app-centric internet of today, we are often asked to comply with ambiguous and unfair privacy policies handing over control our own data.
 As a result our data is often harvested and used in ways we do not have a say in.

-Litentry Protocol is helping support change that in favour of a user-centric internet with the blockchain.
+**Litentry Protocol is helping support change that in favour of a user-centric internet with the blockchain.**

 Litentry is a fully decentralized identity authentication and user activity data management protocol.
 It is a secure and user-friendly alternative to Web 2.0 identity certification services (KYC), and it’s centralized user-data management facilities.